 How do I get my solar tax credit?

 It’s simple.
 Contact us to get a free solar proposal, which will include the amount of your solar tax credit.
 Have solar installed, and then apply the tax credit to your next tax return.
+Solar incentives are awesome.

 Disclaimer: We are not tax advisors and do not pretend to offer tax-related counsel.
 Please consult your accountant to determine what impact the solar tax credit would have on your taxes, plus any other topics addressed in this post.